 People who don’t take ownership are more likely to simply go through the motions and do the minimum that’s required because, ultimately, the result doesn’t matter to them.
 Unfortunately, this mindset is also infectious, and if left to fester you can quickly see large parts of your workforce rotting away.

-How does this connect to trust in the workplace?
+How does ownership and accountability connect to trust in the workplace?